tejomayk/Leetcode/README.md

 # Leetcode
 I want to become a better engineer.
-I think it will be good to improve my problem solving skills.
+I think it will be useful to improve my problem solving skills.
 Leetcode seems to be a good way to go about that.

 Each folder under `\src` contains the following two files:
 1.  `solution.py` which contains my latest solution to the problem